eoap/mastering-app-package/docs/cwl-workflow/stage-in.md

 --8<--
 ```

+### Step 4 - Check the path to the stage Landsat-9 acquisition

 The result is redirected to a file named `staged.json` as we use `jq` to get the path of the staged product:

 ```bash title="terminal"
 cat staged.json | jq -r .staged.path
 ```

-This returns a path like `/workspace/runs/921x91vw`
+This returns a path like `/workspace/mastering-app-package/runs/921x91vw`